exaFLOPs26/MTH2011/my_note/lec2.md

 - minibatch: |B| = m
 - smaller learning rate ~ larger batch size
 - Smaller B implies a lower quality approximation of the gradient (higher variance)
 - Nevertheless, it may actually converge faster!
-(Case where the dataset has many copies of the same point–extreme, but lots of redundancy) I In practice, choose B proportional to what works well on modern parallel hardware (GPUs).
+(Case where the dataset has many copies of the same point–extreme, but lots of redundancy) In practice, choose B proportional to what works well on modern parallel hardware (GPUs).

 ## Normal equations